 Silence.
 Except for them.

-I’m drawn to the banister’s base where a bronze sculpture of a wood nymph holds the stems of glass, tear-drop flowers.
-Draped over the nymph’s flowers are her panties.
-I lift them as I would a rotting mouse.
-Dangling an arm’s length away.
+Drawn to the banister’s base, a bronze sculpture of a wood nymph held the stems of glass, tear-drop flowers, where suspended from a single glass petal hangs her panties.
+Nova lifts them from the glass petal as a person would a rotting mouse, with the panties dangling an arm’s length away.

 “In a hurry Ross?”
-I whisper, but they don’t hear me.
-They’re wrapped up in themselves.
-“Filthy pigs,” I mumble.
-Looking up the stairs, I’m a touch louder.
+It’s a whisper they don’t hear.
+“Filthy pigs.”
+Looking up the stairs, words become louder.
 “Too damn lazy to pick up after yourself?”
-I’m growing braver.

-Protected by rubber gloves, the tips of my fingers open.
+Protected by rubber gloves Nova’s fingers, barely touching the underwear, separate.
 Pink, silk panties drop into the garbage sack that holds her things.
 The panties are torn apart.
 Her khaki shorts are on the floor, split in two.
-As usual, I have some straightening up to do.
-I toss the shorts into the sack.
+As usual, the phantom-like figure that no one takes notice of has some straightening up to do and tosses the shorts into the sack.

-Looking across the room, I see my clothes neatly folded and stacked inside a plastic bag.
+Nova’s clothes are neatly folded and stacked inside a plastic bag across the room.
 Hers are strewn about, shredded, like he ripped them off.
 It all goes in the sack.

-Wearing only a shower cap and rubber gloves, I move my clothes to the bathroom under the staircase and lay them next to the shower.
-The towel and washcloth are exactly where I’d left them.
+Wearing only a shower cap and rubber gloves, Nova moves the clothes to be donned ‘after’ to the bathroom under the staircase and puts them next to the shower.
+The towel and washcloth are exactly where they’d been placed earlier.

 “On your mark.
 Get set.
 Go.”

 Heavy wood smacks together.
 Like a thunder clap it crashes and ricochets up three flights.
 Every window in the rotunda rattles and shivers with the resounding thud.
-It pushes me across the room to the pocket watch perched on the mantel.
-I touch the gold latch making the engraved cover snap open, releasing the music.
-It’s as if a tiny harpsichord had been trapped inside the watch.
+It propels the killer across the room to the pocket watch perched on the mantel.
+A touch to the gold latch impels the engraved cover to snap open, releasing the music.
+It’s as if a tiny harpsichord has been trapped inside the watch.
 Music echoes upward to the dome.
-“Shall We Gather at the River” is swirling notes around me, swaying my bare body, dancing me back to my hiding place under the staircase.
+“Shall We Gather at the River” is swirling notes around the room, swaying Nova’s lovely curves to the hiding place under the staircase.